Sicily Food Adventure

 Food

-Sfincione: a local form of pizza made with tomatoes, onions and (sometimes) anchovies.
+Sfincione: A local form of pizza made with tomatoes, onions and (sometimes) anchovies.
 Prepared on a thick bread and more likely found in a bakery than in a pizzeria.

-Arancini (also known as arancine): fried rice balls stuffed with meat or cheese.
+Arancini (also known as arancine): Fried rice balls stuffed with meat or cheese.

-Pani ca meusa: The name of this street food means, literally bread with spleen!
-But don’t let that scare you.
-It is delicious speciality of Palermo!
+Pani câ mèusa: The name literally means bread with spleen, but don’t let that put you off.
+It is a delicious speciality of Palermo.

 Pasta with pistachio pesto.

 Pasta con le sarde: Sardines are popular in Sicily, so it’s common to see them as a topping for pasta.
-One common variety is bucatini with sardines, fennel, saffron, pine nuts, and raisins.
+One common variety is bucatini with sardines, fennel, saffron, pine nuts and raisins.

 Accommodation

-On this Sicily trip, we use comfortable three- and four-star hotels.
+On this Sicily trip, we use three- and four-star hotels.
 Some have been chosen for their warm hospitality and typically Sicilian character and others for their convenient location.
 They are often near the historic centres we visit so we can easily explore the towns in the evenings or during our free time.
 Below are the hotels normally used:

 Palermo: B&B Hotel Quattro Canti (nights 1-2)